ngtk/xcode-template/README.md

 ## Developemnt
-Written in go, you can `go get github.com/ngtk/xcode-template` and change command editing `xctemplate.go`.
+Been written in go, you can `go get github.com/ngtk/xcode-template` and change command by editing `xctemplate.go`.

 If you want to release new version, You have to do below: